warren/perdicis-notes/content/Reflections on Burning Man 2024.md

 Most days followed a similar pattern.
 During the daytime, I would meet Christie at 10am and roam around in the sun.
 It got hot quick.
 Within 2 hours of sunrise, the temperature was pretty pleasant, but by the time solar noon rolled around, temperatures were pushing high 90s to 100 degrees farenheit.
 Within 2 days I was fully comfortable going shirtless the entire time the sun was out to combat the heat.
 My wide-brimmed hat became uncomfortable and I eventually replaced it with a headscarf which had the neat dual property of keeping me cool during the day as a shade structure and warm at night as a scarf.

 Nighttime was chilly.
 The cold set in rapidly after sundown.
 Most people bundled up with fur coats (yes, idk why; the dust totally gets in them and there are warmer options, but they look cool) when the sun set.
-Me, having grown up in New England, actually found the nighttime temperature agreeable.
+Having grown up in New England, I found the nighttime temperature rather pleasant.
 With all the physical activity I was doing (dancing, biking, etc) I never felt compelled to wear much more than a shirt and only really put on a shirt around midnight each night.
 As far as I know, I'm the only person who felt this way LOL.

 Sleeping arrangements were tough.
 I would wear earplugs in my tent so passing mutant vehicles (modded cars that most of the time doubled as mobile DJ sets) blasting music wouldn't disturb me, and an eyemask so the sun wouldn't wake me.